Aaron98990/ways-of-the-game/spirit-of-the-game.md

 Not giving a second yellow card for removing one's shirt during a goal celebration because it is harsh.
 - A player does not accidentally remove their shirt - they know what they are doing.
 - [World Cup Example](https://www.youtube.com/watch?v=bsRFCq6rFT4)

+> Q: If a Referee cautions a player who in turn apologises for his misconduct, can the Referee omit to report the incident?
+>
+> A. No, all cautions must be reported.
+1970/71 Laws of the Game

+A referee can't omit a caution or send-off from their match report because of an apology.
+A referee could of used their discretion before the caution or send-off.